sushmitv-cmu-F24/Feedback_Generator_LLM/README.md

 1. Improve RIL further
 2. Update UI for Feedback Quality metrics dashboard
-3. Update the RIL Dashboard.
-4. Update index page UI.
-5. Add the second task as well to this app.
+3. Add the second task as well to this app.